Danilo Pérez

 Danilo Pérez (born December 29, 1965) is a Panamanian pianist, composer, educator, and a social activist.

 His music is a blend of Panamanian roots with elements of Latin American folk music, jazz, European impressionism, African, and other musical heritages that promote music as a multi-dimensional bridge between people.
-He has released eleven albums as a leader, and appeared on many recordings as a side man, which have earned him critical acclaim, numerous accolades, Grammy Awards wins and nominations.
+He has released eleven albums as a leader, and appeared on many recordings as a side man, which have earned him critical acclaim, numerous accolades, Grammy Award wins and nominations.
 He is a recipient of the United States Artists Fellowship, and the 2009 Smithsonian Legacy Award.

 Biography

+Early life

 Born in Panama in 1965, Danilo Pérez started his musical studies at the age of three with his father, Danilo Enrico Pérez Urriola, an elementary and middle school educator and well known Panamanian singer.
 In 1967 his father wrote a university thesis which stated that the entire curriculum should be taught through music.
-He used these techniques to teach his son mathematics, science and other subjects through music, therefore rhythm and interconnective learning became the foundation of Perez's youth.
+He used these techniques to teach his son mathematics, science and other subjects through music, therefore rhythm and interconnective learning became the foundation of Pérez's youth.
+Pérez started on piano when he was age 3.
 By age 10, Pérez was studying the European classical piano repertoire at the National Conservatory in Panama.
+By age 12, he was working professionally as a musician.

 In 1985 Pérez was awarded a Fulbright Scholarship to study in the United States.
-After initially enrolling at[Indiana University of Pennsylvania], Pérez quickly transferred to the Berklee College of Music after being awarded the Quincy Jones Scholarship.
+After initially enrolling at Indiana University of Pennsylvania, Pérez quickly transferred to the Berklee College of Music in Boston after being awarded the Quincy Jones Scholarship.
 While still a student, he performed with Jon Hendricks, Terence Blanchard, Slide Hampton, Claudio Roditi and Paquito D'Rivera.
 Pérez received a degree in jazz composition and upon graduation he began touring and recording with artists such as Jack DeJohnette, Steve Lacy, Lee Konitz, Charlie Haden, Michael Brecker, Joe Lovano, Tito Puente, Wynton Marsalis, Tom Harrell, Gary Burton, and Roy Haynes.